- Search The Registry

 On this date, in 1867, Howard University, one of over 100 Historically Black Colleges and Universities (HBCUs) in America, was founded.

 Howard University has played an essential role in American history and the American Civil Rights Movement on several occasions.
-A few Blacks allied with Civil Rights and Howard are Alain Locke, chair of the Department of Philosophy and the first African American Rhodes Scholar, who wrote "The New Negro," which helped usher in the Harlem Renaissance.
+A few blacks allied with Civil Rights and Howard are Alain Locke, chair of the Department of Philosophy and the first African American Rhodes Scholar, who wrote "The New Negro," which helped usher in the Harlem Renaissance.
 Ralph Bunche, the first Black Nobel Peace Prize winner, was chair of the Department of Political Science.
-Stokely Carmichael (Kwame Toure), a student in the Department of Philosophy and the Howard University School of Divinity, coined the term "Black Power" and worked in Lowndes County, AL, as a voting rights activist.
+Stokely Carmichael (Kwame Toure), a Department of Philosophy and the Howard University School of Divinity student, coined the term "Black Power" and worked in Lowndes County, AL, as a voting rights activist.

 Historian Rayford Logan served as chair of the Department of History.
 E. Franklin Frazier served as chair of the Department of Sociology.
 Sterling Allen Brown served as chair of the Department of English.
-Lincoln University graduate Thurgood Marshall wanted to apply to his hometown law school, the University of Maryland School of Law but was denied enrollment as being Black.
+Lincoln University graduate Thurgood Marshall wanted to apply to his hometown law school, the University of Maryland School of Law, but was denied enrollment because he was black.
 Marshall enrolled at Howard University School of Law instead, where he studied under Charles Hamilton Houston, a Harvard Law School graduate and leading civil rights lawyer who was the dean of Howard's law school at the time.
 Houston took Marshall under his wing, and the two forged a friendship that would last for the remainder of Houston's life.
 Howard University was where Marshall and his team of legal scholars from around the nation prepared to argue the landmark Brown v.
 Board of Education case.
 The first black president of Howard was Mordecai Wyatt Johnson.